 Each element of my brushes is expertly hand crafted by my own hands.
 One look demonstrates that quality, performance and comfort are the goals.
 My brushes are often said to be works of art.
 This is because of the materials i use and because one of my goals is to provide high quality fit and finish.

 I offer over 200 unique brush types, to give you the right feel and just the right responsiveness.
 If you come to one of my exhibits you can work with the brushes and experience what i do with your own hands and eyes.

 My brushes are designed to hold more liquid than other comparable brushes and that helps you concentrate on the creativity.
 This is because the bristle materials i chose are selected in part due to the feel the provide and also because they hold more liquid than other bristle materials.

 Some of the hair i use comes from renewable sources.
 Hair that comes from Goats, Oxen and Ponies are renewable.
 The animals only receive a haircut from time to time.

 I like to joke that the synthetic filaments I use come from Unicorns who visit my studio in the Spring and let me comb out their winter coats.
 In reality I source the materials from groups who make the highest quality bristle materials for artist paintbrushes.
 I offer four types of synthetic filaments which range from very subtle and soft to material which is verrry springy.
 All of them have etched and tapered filaments and tips.

 Thousands of people have said my brushes are “works of art that make works of art” and that they are “like Ollivander’s wands” from the Harry Potter series.

-If you are looking for an unmatched high-quality, great performing and darn nice looking brush, you‘ve found it.
+If you are looking for unmatched high-quality, great performance and nice looking artist brush, you will find it at this site.